Teen Titans (TV series): Comics

 From 2004 to 2008, DC Comics published a comic book series based on Teen Titans called Teen Titans Go!.
 The series was written by J. Torres and Todd Nauck, Larry Stucker was the regular illustrator.
-The series focuses on Robin, Raven, Starfire, Beast Boy, and Cyborg who are the main cast members of the television series.
 While the comic's stories stand independently, its issues were done so as not to contradict events established in the animated series' episodes.
 Often, Teen Titans Go! also referenced episodes of the show, as well as expanding on parts of the series.

+In July 2024, DC Comics published a comic book series named Primer: Clashing Colors that features this iteration of the Teen Titans.
+It is written by Thomas Krajewski and Jennifer Muro, illustrated by Gretel Lusky.
+The comic focuses on Ashley Rayburn putting her powers to the test in order to be put on the team with the rest of the main cast.

 Toys

 Bandai released a line of action figures based on the Teen Titans animated series.
 The line included 1.5 inch "Comic Book Hero" mini figures, 3.5 inch action figures (including "Teen Titans Launch Tower Playset", "Teen Titans Command Center", "Battling Machines", "T-Vehicles", "T-Sub Deluxe Vehicles"), 5 inch action figures, 6.5 inch plush Super-D Toys, and 10 inch figures.
 Amongst the characters included in the line were the main members of the Teen Titans, Titans East, and various allies and villains.